-Stormwater management facilities are man-made structures that help reduce flooding, slow down water flow and clean pollutants from water.
-Homeowners associations, commercial developments and any site with a constructed stormwater management pond or BMP are usually responsible for the care and management of these facilities, including regular stormwater inspection.
+Stormwater management facilities are man-made structures that help reduce flooding, slow down water flow, and clean pollutants from water.
+Homeowners associations, commercial developments, and any site with a constructed stormwater management pond or BMP are usually responsible for the care and management of these facilities, including a regular stormwater inspection.

 It is important to ensure that your stormwater management facilities are functioning properly, especially when it rains.
 Most residents of homeowner associations probably don’t know the structural components of bioswales, whether or not they are working properly or how much sediment in the retention basin is too much.
 Most communities need a stormwater facility maintenance professional who can inspect all aspects of the system and make recommendations for proper maintenance and repairs when required.

 Effective stormwater facility management starts with the implementation of an annual inspection program.
 An annual inspection of your stormwater facility is not only a good idea, but in many cases, it is a local or state requirement.
 In the past few years, new legislation has strengthened the National Pollutant Discharge Elimination System, making compliance even more critical for property owners and managers.

 Complying with the regulations and proactively managing your stormwater facility not only prevents sediment and pollutants from entering the waters of the state and U.S. as a result of stormwater runoff but also saves you money over time.

 Sometimes remediating stormwater facilities that have been neglected and poorly managed can cost tens of thousands of dollars … much more than would have been the case if proper preventive maintenance had been performed annually.

 Before conducting annual stormwater inspections, it’s a good idea to run down the following stormwater inspections checklist:

 - What type of facility do you have?

 - Where does water enter the facility and where does it exit or discharge into an adjacent stream, wetland or other stormwater facility/system?